Why LinkedIn is important for Code Institute developers

 Let’s begin.
 LinkedIn, believe it or not, is older than Facebook, Instagram and Twitter.
 It was first released in May 2003, and since then, it has helped many people land roles, secure contracts, and look good.

-But for Code Institute students and graduates, why is LinkedIn so important?
+But for Code Institute-trained developers, why is LinkedIn so important?

 Show your wares